jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< spotify episode 49KtAj39MoXMTghTD4lkHW >}}

 ## Elena Brake - Trainee Engineer at Fishtek {#elena-brake}

-{{< img src="elena-brake-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
-Dan Cooper writes: 'Jim made the interview feel as easy as a conversation between friends ...'" >}}

 > I was really honoured to be invited to share my story on the Jibber Jabber with Jim Podcast.
 >